NULIAE/nul_census_custom/docs/autopopulate.md

 ## Census (Contact Information)

 ### Finding the Matching Affiliate Organization
-based on the id in the url
+based on the Affiliate Select id in the url

 ### Finding the Matching Affiliate CEO
-Defaults to the current user
+Looks in civi for a contact that meets the following criteria:
+Has the value "Affiliate CEO" for the custom civi field "Additional groups" Has the Affiliate Select Id for the custom field Affiliate

 ### Finding the Matching Email, Phone, Addresses
 Looks for a Email, Phone or Address for the contact of Location Type Main and picks the first one